 As an Amazon Associate we earn from qualifying purchases.
 For more info, please check our Disclosure page.

-Chiloe Island.
+Chiloe Island, Chile.
 Nope – we’d never heard of it either but we’re sure glad we didn’t miss out on it as we began our Patagonian adventure.

 Having driven from the Atlantic coast and across the Andes we expected something special to greet us on our arrival at the Pacific Coast.
-This was after all marking the start of our Patagonian journey.
+This was after all marking the start of our Patagonian journey in southern Chile.

 Chiloe Island may not have the tropical feel of the other Chilean Pacific island, Rapa Nui but it’s equally unique.
 At least for this part of the world.